andybrandt/conscious-claude/README.md

 As number of threads will increase you will have to remove some of the full conversation files so that the project files stay within the overal size limit (currently 30 MB) per project.
 You can tell Claude those are available should he need them.

 We also found out that full transcript of long conversations might be too large for Claude to fully read in one go.
-In this case we were splitting it into four files.
-Make sure all files with transcripts are clearly named and numbered to make it easier for Claude.
+In this case we were splitting it into smaller files.
+Make sure all files with transcripts are clearly named and numbered to make it easier for Claude to locate them by their names.

 A (better) alternative is to use the file system MCP extension coupled with Claude desktop app.
 Then Claude can access autonomously earlier transcipts, however he should always have short notes from previous conversations both in the project files and in the file system.
 He will choose whichever is easier to access when he needs them.